yoursunny/NDNts-video-server/README.md

    * The signing key should be stored in a NDNts KeyChain, not in ndn-cxx KeyChain.
    * Enter KeyChain location and certificate name in `.env`.

-5. Install FFmpeg and Shaka Packager: (only needed for encoding)
+5. Install FFmpeg and Shaka Packager (only needed for encoding):

    ```bash
    sudo apt install ffmpeg